panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 type: post
 ---

-There's no easy way to replace all string occurrences in JavaScript.
-Java, which had served an inspiration for JavaScript in the first days, has the `replaceAll()` method on strings since 1995!

-In this post, you'll learn how to replace all string occurrences in JavaScript by splitting and joining a string, and `string.replace()` combined with a global regular expression.
+In this post, you'll learn how to replace all string occurrences in JavaScript by splitting and joining a string, `string.replace()` combined with a global regular expression, and `string.replaceAll()`.

-Moreover, you'll read about the new proposal [string.replaceAll()](https://github.com/tc39/proposal-string-replaceall) (at stage 4) that brings the replace all method to JavaScript strings.
-This is the most convenient approach.

 ```toc
 toHeading: 2